Wrongful Death Attorneys Helping Victims’ Families

 - Demand fair compensation for your loss in settlement negotiations or in court

-The wrongful death attorneys at Ramos Law are experienced and determined to successfully resolve your claim and help make this difficult time less stressful.
+The Colorado and Arizona personal injury attorneys at Ramos Law are experienced and determined to successfully resolve your claim and help make this difficult time less stressful.
 We deal with insurance companies every day and insist that they treat our clients fairly.

 Wrongful Death Statute of Limitations

 Representatives and family members generally have two years from the date of the victim’s death to file a wrongful death lawsuit.
 However, each state’s statute of limitations varies and may be longer or shorter than two years.

 Some exceptions may extend the limit.
 For example, a family might not realize right away that the wrongful death resulted from medical malpractice.
 This may cause the two-year statute of limitations to begin when family members discovered the cause of death rather than when the death occurred.
 Additionally, if a government entity bears fault for wrongful death, the statute of limitations extends to four years.

 It is always best to contact a wrongful death attorney right away to ensure that your claim is filed within your state’s time limit and to gather and preserve as much evidence as possible.

 While no amount of money can ever make up for the loss of your loved one, our hope is to help put you and your family in the best possible situation after your loss.
 The amount of damages you may be awarded is determined by the court and based upon the specific facts of your case.
 Generally, you can seek damages to recover: